-The following School of Art policies are designed to help students get the most out of their classroom experiences in the visual arts and art history.
+The following School of Art + Art History + Design policies are designed to help students get the most out of their classroom experiences in the visual arts and art history.
 Please acquaint yourself with these policies and direct any questions or problems to the staff in Academic Advising and Student Services.

-The School of Art reaffirms its policy of equal opportunity in accordance with UW policy and applicable federal and state statutes and regulations.
+- The School of Art + Art History + Design reaffirms reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, gender, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam-era veteran in accordance with UW policy and applicable federal and state statutes and regulations.

 STUDENT WORK + IMAGE USE

-The SoA regularly uses a variety of methods to display student work, images of student work, and images of students.
+- The SoAAHD regularly uses a variety of methods to display student work, images of student work, and images of students.
 We do this to promote our students, their work, and the School; this type of use is traditional among all art schools.
-We assume that, by participating in UW SoA classes and activities, students have no objection.
+We assume that, by participating in UW SoAAHD classes and activities, students have no objection.

 VIOLENCE AWARENESS AND PREVENTION

 - Preventing violence, discrimination, harassment, and retaliation is everyone’s responsibility.

 - Call 911 for emergency help.
 Call 206-685-SAFE to report non-urgent threats or concerns.

 - Safe Campus: The mission of the SafeCampus campaign is to foster a safe and secure UW campus community.
 UW faculty, staff, and students share the responsibility of carrying out this mission.